arnaud-mey/ah-infra/README.md

 ## Structure

-- `.\components` contains the Terragrunt components (modules).
+- `./components` contains the Terragrunt components (modules).
 There are 2 components:
     - `infra` deploys the AWS infrastructure (EKS cluster, ...)
     - `cluster-apps` deploys the apps needed inside the cluster
-- `.\tf` contains the Terraform modules used by Terragrunt
+- `./tf` contains the Terraform modules used by Terragrunt